CoronaWhy/task-geo/docs/data_model.rst

 - Avoid unnecesary flattening/unstacking of data: (Yes, it may seem contradictory with the last point but it's not!)

-  This may come in hand when working with unstructured or schemaless data using dataframes, for example, for the following JSON:
+  This may come in hand when working with one-hot encoded variables or unstructured or schemaless data using dataframes, for example, for the following JSON:

   .. code-block:: python